Windows 10 / 11

 We don't ask you to rip and replace.
 Existing security tools become signal sources for the SOC.

-Coexists with Huntress agent
+Coexists with our endpoint agent

 Alert ingestion and correlation